tejasmorkar/alliedapis.api/README.md

 Just a crazy idea, will see where it goes...

 ***********************************
-A website for just Practice Stuff!
+A website for just Practice Stuff!!!